janis-rasa/react-wizard-form/README.md

 ## Wizard Form

-React Final Form Wizard with FieldArray and subscription high performance
+React Final Form Wizard with FieldArray and subscription for high performance